Nos. 600–626 Shanghai Street

 Nos.
 600–626 Shanghai Street, or more specifically Nos.
 600, 602, 604, 606, 612, 614, 620, 622, 624 and 626, is a group of ten pre-war shophouses (tong-lau) in the Mong Kok section of Shanghai Street, in Hong Kong, that have been listed as Grade I historical buildings for their historical value.

 Background

 Shophouses in Hong Kong and southern China are commonly known as tong-lau (唐樓) or kee-lau (騎樓).
-They were usually built in contiguous blocks and range from three to five storeys in height with verandahs or balconies facing the street.
+They were usually built in contiguous blocks and ranged from three to five storeys in height with verandahs or balconies facing the street.
 Shophouses were used for both commercial and residential purposes.
-This is an important symbolisation of the livelihood of local Hongkongers in the old days.
-While people nowadays tend to step out far away from home to earn a living like travel to work everyday by MTR or even travel to mainland China everyday to work there, old Hong Kong people tend to make the best use of the place they live to earn a living, making them a very active member of their own residential community.
 The ground floor was usually devoted to family businesses like small stores and clothes selling while the upper floors were for residential purpose with sub-tenancy and renting of beds.
-In Hong Kong, this kind of building is being replaced by high-rise buildings and the number of shophouses has declined sharply in recent years.
+The number of shophouses has declined sharply by the 21st century.